Dr. Jennifer Ashton

 For the past 12 years, she has reported on the biggest medical and health stories, including the rising U.S. maternal mortality crisis, the increase in suicide and mental illness, and the mysterious AFM (acute flaccid myelitis) outbreak.
 She has written about these issues extensively in both medical and popular journals.
 She is also the author of six bestselling books, including most recently, “The New Normal: A Roadmap to Resilience in the Pandemic Era” (2021).

-Before joining ABC News, Dr. Ashton was a medical correspondent for CBS News and appeared on “The Early Show” and “CBS Evening News with Katie Couric.”
+Before joining ABC News, Ashton was the senior medical correspondent for CBS News and appeared on “The Early Show” and “CBS Evening News.”
 In 2010, she traveled to Haiti with a medical team, treating victims of the earthquake for eight days and shared her experiences on CBS News.
-She was also a co-host on the syndicated talk show “The Doctors” for three years and a regular expert guest on “The Dr. Oz Show” and has appeared on TLC and PBS.
+She was also a co-host on the syndicated talk show “The Doctors” for three years and a regular expert guest on “The Dr. Oz Show,” and has appeared on TLC and PBS.
 She has delivered over 1,500 babies and treated thousands of patients of all ages.

 She is double board-certified in ob-gyn and obesity medicine and has a master’s degree in nutrition.
-Ashton received her medical degree from Columbia University, College of Physicians and Surgeons, and her post-graduate training in women’s health and surgery at St. Luke’s-Roosevelt Hospital Center in New York City.
-She currently lives in New Jersey with her two children and practices private medicine for Division I and Division III collegiate athletes.
+Ashton received her medical degree from Columbia University, College of Physicians and Surgeons, and her post-graduate training in women’s health and surgery at St. Luke’s-Roosevelt Hospital Center/Mount Sinai West in New York City.